Boots equipped with the BOA® Fit System, which is becoming increasingly popular in the freeride scene

 Gliding, flying, spinning, nothing to worry about | Katsuno Tenran

-Katsuno, on the other hand, said that although he didn't try them during the FWT, he often used them outside of it.
+Katsuno, on the other hand, said that although he didn't try them during the FWT period, he used them often at other times.

-Katsuno Tenran: Born in 2000, from Niseko Town.
-In his first appearance at the 2023-2024 FWT, he placed 6th overall.
-He is attracting attention not only for his competitions but also for his various activities.
+Tenran Katsuno = Born in 2000, from Niseko Town.
+In his first appearance in the 2023-2024 FWT season, he finished 6th overall.
+He is attracting attention not only for competitions but also for his various activities.

 Photo/Salomon